 As the automated data analysis takes care of a majority of the work involved, the work of the HR is decreased.
 There will be no need for many staff to manage employee performance as a single software does the complete job with better accuracy.
 Further, the metrics and reports are concise without any errors, which helps to avoid conflicts and focus on employee performance.

 Identify New Talent

 You may never know where the real talent is hidden.
-With the data analytics of the employee data over a span may bring surprising results about the employee behaviour and capabilities.
-Having the regular records of the employee performance may prove beneficial in future.
-It can help the organization to identify the next manager, the next team lead or even the next officer to head the entire branch.
+The data analytics of the employee data over a span may bring surprising results about the employee behaviour and capabilities.
+Having regular records of employee performance may prove beneficial in the future.
+It can help the organization to identify the next manager, the next team lead, or even the next officer to head the entire branch.

 Evaluating employee performance and giving feedback without hurting the sentiments is crucial for any company.
 As the data provides no room for doubts, it simplifies the entire approach of providing constructive feedback and encourages the employees to do better every time incrementally instead of bringing out the blame game